 E-marking has a robust quality model that leads to fewer errors and fewer scripts being contested for re-marking.
 One awarding organisation found that 14% of the paper forms used to manually record marks were filled out incorrectly each year.
 Moreover, 10% of the traditionally marked exam papers were subject to enquiry and the majority had their marks changed.
 After the introduction of e-marking, the awarding organisation saw a 70% decrease in the number of re-marking enquiries.

-Rather than waiting to see whether examiners are marking correctly, standardisation checks and seed scripts provide information to senior examiners in real-time, allowing for timely interventions.
-The standardisation checks can analyse everyone in the examining chain, from the individual examiner up to the most senior examiner, making sure the marking scheme is being applied accurately at all times.
+Rather than waiting to see whether examiners are marking correctly, standardisation checks and seed scripts are used for quality control and provide information to senior examiners in real-time, allowing for timely interventions.
+The standardisation checks can analyse everyone in the examining chain, from the individual examiner up to the most senior examiner, making sure the marking scheme is being always applied accurately.

-In the case of coursework or work that requires objects and artwork to be assessed, this can also be integrated so that the quality of assessment is not affected nor are the results.
+In the case of coursework or work that requires objects and artwork to be assessed, this can also be integrated so that the quality of assessment and results are not affected.
 Media players, high-quality image viewers and detailed annotation functionality ensures that nothing is lost when assessing work that doesn’t involve a script being marked.

 Anonymity is introduced to e-marking which means that candidate and institution details are hidden, so it removes any conscious or unconscious bias leading to results that are truly reflective of the quality of candidate work rather than being influenced by any external factors.

-Implementing new technology that has the potential to disrupt your current ways of working is not an easy task, and is normal to have a few concerns.
-However, a good e-marking supplier will take the time to listen to your concerns and needs, design a solution that meets your specific assessment processes and priorities and carefully plan the transition from paper-marking to e-marking.
+Implementing new technology that has the potential to disrupt your current ways of working is not an easy task and it is normal to have a few concerns.
+However, a good e-marking supplier will take the time to listen to your concerns and needs, design a solution that meets your specific assessment processes and priorities, and carefully plan the transition from paper-marking to e-marking.

 Do you have any concerns around e-marking or want to find out more?